 After ovulation, progesterone:

-- Prepares the endometrium for potential pregnancy so the lining is able to accept and implant a fertilized egg to develop
+- Prepares the endometrium for potential pregnancy so the lining is able to accept and implant a fertilized egg and support its development

 - Inhibits muscle contractions of the uterus to avoid the uterine wall rejecting the adhering egg

 If fertilization does not occur and no embryo is conceived, the corpus luteum breaks down and the secretion of progesterone drops significantly to stop the growth of the uterine wall.
 As the lining of the womb is no longer maintained by progesterone from the corpus luteum, the lining breaks away, resulting in menstrual bleeding.